asyncapi/template-for-generator-templates/README.md

 #### File Templates

-The Generator has a feature called [`file templates`](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#file-templates) that allows you to create a template file with special that has `$$` markers, like `$$schema$$`.
+The Generator has a feature called [`file templates`](https://github.com/asyncapi/generator/blob/master/docs/authoring.md#file-templates) that allows you to create a template file with a special syntax that has `$$` markers, like `$$schema$$`.
 There are multiple different file templates available.
-In this Template, during generation, `$$schema$$` is replaced with a schema name, and Template gets the following variables in the context:
+In this template, during generation, `$$schema$$` is replaced with a schema name, and the template gets the following variables in the context:

 - `schema` that is a Schema object map
 - `schemaName` that is the name of the schema